-The teachers work collaboratively to provide a range of diverse learning experiences incorporating inquiry learning and play-based learning approaches, while also focusing on literacy and numeracy.
-Pounamu is supported by a reading recovery teacher as well as teacher aide help for children who have specific learning needs.
-As part of being an environmental school, Pounamu is responsible for looking after our edible gardens and fruit trees.
-We like to get outside and are lucky to have an outdoor learning space near our classrooms.
+In Pounamu the teachers work together to provide a range of diverse learning experiences incorporating inquiry learning and play-based learning approaches, while also focusing on literacy and numeracy.
+Pounamu is supported by a Reading Recovery teacher as well as several teacher aides who support children with specific learning needs.

 Rākau Nui –

 Contact the teachers: Ali Sprott, Christine Latimer and Sarah Grant

 Welcome to Rākau Nui.

 We are a team of 3 teachers and 2 teacher aides who work with our senior students (years 5-6), based in Rooms 10, 11 and 12.

 Our curriculum is based on STEAM (Science, Technology, Engineering, Arts and Maths) allowing our tamariki to inquire into a wide range of topics covering local and international cultural events, sports, the arts, the environment, and experience a range of technological challenges.
 In addition to our STEAM programme, we run maths and literacy programmes focused on the needs of individual students, Kapa Haka and daily P.E & fitness.

 We also provide extra learning opportunities for our tamariki, such as peer mediation training, digital learning, including digital citizenship and coding.
 There are a range of sporting events for students to participate in – such as athletics, cross country, swimming, basketball and football.